The Evolution of AI: Google Assistant

 The Blog hosts examples of the Assistant talking to different businesses and its male/female voices.
 The blog post includes voice clips of the Assistant making a complex statement, handling interruptions, elaborating, and responding to a sync.

-Despite marketing’s positive spin on the recent advancements made in Artificial Intelligence, there are some that think that this evolution could be a negative thing.
+Despite marketing’s positive spin on the recent advancements made in Artificial Intelligence, there are some that think this evolution could be a negative thing.
 Natt Gauran, Technology Editor, for The Verge explained that she couldn’t help but think of the person on the other end of the line.

 “When did human service workers become Google’s to experiment on?”
 Gurran asked.
 “I worry that it will become easier for us to abuse small business.
 If it’s as simple as telling Google Duplex to make an appointment, it’s just as easy to constantly reschedule or not show up… because there’s no connection between you and the worker.
 You don’t even need to say “Please.”